No script

 1. Palace of the Parliament, Bucharest

-The Palace of Parliament is a symbol of the communist regime that came to power after the II World War and the most famous landmark in the city of Bucharest, our capital.
+The Palace of Parliament is a symbol of the communist regime that came to power after World War II, the most famous landmark in Bucharest, our capital, and perhaps the most famous building in Romania (after Bran Castle).

-But this imposing building became the final nail in the coffin of the Romanian communist regime.
-To finance the massive construction costs, drastic measures such as food and electricity rationing were introduced, pushing people to the brink of poverty and exasperation.
+This imposing building became the final blow to Romania's communist regime.
+To fund its massive construction, severe measures like food and electricity rationing were introduced, pushing people to poverty and frustration.

 Communist Walking Tour: History, Megalomania & Hidden Sights